hshimomura/zabbix-cisco-9800/7.0/README.md

 Japanese version is [here](README-ja.md)

 ## Purpose
 With the release of IOS XE 17.18.2, Cisco is progressively deprecating legacy protocols to enforce a "Secure by Design" philosophy.
 While migrating from SNMPv2 to SNMPv3 is encouraged, the encryption overhead of SNMPv3 often severely impacts data retrieval performance, even in smaller environments.
-Furthermore, Cisco has effectively ceased SNMP development in favor of modern streaming telemetry (NETCONF/RESTCONF/gRPC).
+Furthermore, Cisco is prioritizing modern streaming telemetry over legacy SNMP for new feature development, recommending the use of streaming telemetry such as NETCONF/RESTCONF/gRPC for future monitoring.

 To ensure a smooth transition to encrypted management traffic, this Zabbix template migrates the majority of data collection to RESTCONF.
 However, since Zabbix currently lacks native support for receiving streaming telemetry for real-time alerts, SNMP Traps are retained for immediate notifications.